jht1493/ICM-2020-Code/weeks/01_intro.md

 ### Ex 2.1.1 sketch draw_mon questions

-- When does the numbers change and when don't they change?
+- When do the numbers change and when don't they change?

 - What is the lowest value you see for the mouseX value?